aadilmallick/my-notes-docusaurus/docs/linux/04-bash-scripting.md

 For example, let’s find the shebang for writing a bash script:

 1. Use `which bash` to find the location of the `bash` command on your laptop.
 You should get back `/usr/bin/bash`
-2. Type `#! /usr/bin/bash` as the first line of your script to register this as a bash language script
+2. Type `#!/usr/bin/bash` as the first line of your script to register this as a bash language script
 3. Rename your file to have no file extensions.
 4. Make the script executable by doing `chmod 777 <scriptname>`

+On Mac, the shebang is `#!/bin/bash`.

 Here is an example: